 Don’t shy away from paid content promotion…

 If there’s one thing that business owners worry about, it would be spending money on content promotion.
-However, if done correctly, you can use social media ads to promote branded content.
+However, if done correctly, you can use social media ads to promote branded content and move people through the sales funnel.
 This will help build up brand awareness while also allowing content to generate traffic/views.

 …but do have a content strategy in place first